hermonochy/Rescueland/The timeline of Resueland history.md

-This file will show all major events that happened since the DOTR (Discovery Of The Rings).
+This document will show all major events that happened since the DOTR (Discovery Of The Rings).
 Rescueland years are always measured after this, ADOTR (After Discovery Of The Rings).
-There is no such thing as a year on Rescueland, but the "year" on Rescueland is about 888 years on Earth.
+There is no such thing as a year on Rescueland, but the time period they use on Rescueland is about 888 years on Earth.

 ## 0 ADOTR: Discovery of the Rings

 The Super Owls discovered the Rings, coming to consciousness and receiving many powers, including space flight, shapeshifting, sizeshifting, etc.

+## 2 ADOTR: The Launch of the First Spaceship

+Rescueland successfully launches its first spaceship, designed for scientific research and exploration of the multiverse beyond their home planet.

+## 4 ADOTR: The First Successful Entry of Another Multiverse

+Rescueland successfully builds and sends a ship with enogh range to enter another multiverse and dimension, revealing just how big their world was.

 ## 8 ADOTR: Discovery of Bad Guy Land